NickSkiba17/Small-Projects/MMAE 445(SolidWorks)/README.md

-Here are some SolidWorks Drawings.
+Here are some SolidWorks Drawings and MasterCAM files.